Bunny422757/smart-campus-assistant/README.md

 ### Syllabus

-- syllabus of DBMS
+- course code of DBMS
 - unit 3 of Machine Learning
 - textbooks for DBMS
-- topics in Artificial Intelligence
+- units of autometa and compiler design

 ### Timetable

 - subjects on Monday
 - faculty names
-- timetable for Thursday
+- which subjects are scheduled on Thursday
-- who teaches DBMS
+- subjects and there course codes

 ### Regulations

 - attendance rules
-- backlog policy
+- how many rules
-- promotion criteria
+- list out the rules that need to be followed by the students in the campus
 - code of conduct

 ---